BOARD OF DIRECTORS

 Dr. Brian Ogle is the Director of Conservation Learning & Audience Impact at Brevard Zoo.
 In this role, he oversees the Zoo’s education, community engagement, guest engagement, and research & evaluation programs.
 He actively conducts regular research related to the practice of conservation education and interpretation techniques.
 Throughout his career, he has been focused on environmental and conservation education serving in instructional management roles at Omaha’s Henry Doorly Zoo, Friends of the National Zoo, and Beacon College.
 He has served on boards for other organizations, including the Nebraska Master Natural Program and the National Science Teaching Association as well as operational committees for these organizations plus the Assoc. of Zoos & Aquariums and the International Society for Anthrozoology.
 Brian holds a doctorate in curriculum and instruction with an emphasis in educational leadership.
 Additionally, he has presented at LEEF conferences and has been actively involved in growing the practice of environmental education in the state of Florida by training college students in EE techniques.
 His goal in serving on committees or board of directors for organizations is to support the membership by providing them with value-added experiences that help to uplift the field collectively.

-Director 5: Alicia Torres email: director5@leef-florida.org
+Director 5: Pamela Caputo email: director5@leef-florida.org

 I am a native Floridian who spent her childhood running barefoot on the family farm, raising horses, tending the garden, building tree forts in the nearby woods, exploring rivers and trails, and doing anything else I could think of in order to spend as much time as possible outdoors.
 These cherished childhood experiences set me on a path to value and appreciate the wonder and beauty of nature, both in my professional and personal life.